If we had to pinpoint one particular “flaw” about the keto diet, it’s that it can be tough for people to meet their micronutrient needs.

 Supplements for Micronutrient Deficiencies on Keto

-If you find that you are still falling short of certain micronutrients on keto, then you may want to consider supplementing with either a multivitamin or mineral (electrolyte) blend.
+If you find that you’re still falling short of micronutrients, you may want to consider supplementing with either a multivitamin or electrolyte blend.

 It’s important to note that many multivitamin supplements contain synthetic forms of vitamins and minerals that are not well-absorbed by the human body.

-In turn, your body doesn’t utilize the vitamins/minerals effectively and you won’t see much benefit.
+In turn, your body doesn’t utilize the vitamins and minerals effectively, and you won’t see much benefit.

 This means you will need to take a whopping 1000 mg dose of magnesium oxide to reach even 10% of the daily RDI for magnesium.